 If so, use the tips and strategies mentioned above to avoid football dropping odds.
 However, some punters may want to exploit dropping odds using the strategies mentioned above.

 Dropping odds tools

 There are various websites which have software to spot dropping odds.
 These sites don’t just analyse football but a whole range of other sports and markets.

 It’s well known in the betting industry that bookmakers are not created equal.
 Despite what I said earlier, one bookie might be offering certain odds, whereas others might offer something different and of more value.

-It all depends on what bookmaker you use.
+It all depends on which bookmaker you use.

 So where can you find the true market price and which bookies offer these odds?

-Whilst this is nothing new and it’s been the case ever since betting companies were first created, there are now alternatives available to punters.
+Whilst this is nothing new and it’s been the case ever since betting companies were first created and how they make their money, there are now alternatives available to punters.